-Overview Puyallup Community Investment Team is currently designing a tailored service concept for the community.
-Upo concept design, Pierce Transit will organize and implement public outreach to collect public comments on the proposed tailored service.
+0verview Durallyn Community Investment Team is currently decignize a tailored course concept for the community.
+Upon overview Puyallup Community Investment Team is currently designing a tailored service concept for the community.
+Upon concept design, Pierce Transit will organize and implement public outreach to collect public comments on the proposed tailored service.
 Purpose Awareness: Make public aware of community partnerships with Pierce Transit and the work that has been done to provide innovative solutions for the community.
-Education: Educate the public on the Agency's strategic direction to deliver tailored community services an allow opportunity for them to view service concept(s) designed by Community Investment Team.
-2. Input: Provide opportunities for the public to offer comments and opinions on concept design(s).
-Decision-making: Comple resident survey findings and collected feedback and public comment for Board leview prior to Public Hearing.
+Education: Educate the public on the Agency's strategic direction to deliver tailored community services and allow opportunity for them to view service concept(s) designed by Community Investment Team.
+3. In put: Provide opportunities for the public to offer comments and opinions on concept design(s).
+Decision-making: Compile resident survey findings and collected feedback and public comment for Board review prior to Public Hearing.
 People To obtain a collection of feedback, we will target the following groups.
-1. General public: Offer opportunity for anyone to comment on concept.
-Puyallup Residents: Utilize data from Resident Community Survey and drive residents to also offer opinion on proposed concept(s) 2.
+General public: Offer opportunity for anyone to comment on concept.
+Puyallup Residents: Utilize data from Resident Community Survey and drive residents to also offer opinion on proposed concept(s) 3.
 Riders: Solicit opinions from Route 400, 402, 409, 495, and 410 riders.
-4. Community Groups: Solicit viewpoints of local community services along or close to the designed routing 5.
-Businesses: Solicit viewpoints of local community services along or close to the designed routing.
-Methods Awareness/Education 1.
-Public Notice: The minimum legal requirement necessary to advertise opportunities for public participation Displays and exhibits: Maps, pictures, and text arranged in poster style and posted in high traffic public places or during meetings to share information with general public.
+4. Community Groups: Solicit viewpoints of local community services along or close to the designed routing.
+5. Businesses: Solicit viewpoints of local community services along or close to the designed routing.
+Methods Awareness/Education Public Notice: The minimum legal requirement necessary to advertise opportunities for public participation.
+Displays and exhibits: Maps, pictures, and text arranged in poster style and posted in high traffic public places or during meetings to share information with general public.
 Website: Share maps, demonstration project description and process, and interactive survey or opportunity to provide comment on concept(s).
-Input Open House: Informal setting using displays, handouts and other materials to expose attendees to the designed concept(s).
+Input 1.
+Open House: Informal setting using displays, handouts and other materials to expose attendees to the designed concept(s).
 Attendees can provide feedback about planning information in oral or written form.
 Public Hearing: The minimum legal requirement for public participation.
-Hearing consisting of summary or why project is being done, alternative solutions, consequences, and impacts, and reactions to proposed action.
-3. Web and paper survey: Brief questionnaire used to systematically collect opinions on proposed concept(s)
+Hearing consisting of summary of why project is being done, alternative solutions, consequences, and impacts, and reactions to proposed action.
+3. Web and paper survey: Brief questionnaire used to systematically collect opinions on proposed concept(s).